 Danger of explosion.
 Can cause injury or product or property damage.
-If overheating occurs or if gas supply fails to shut off, shut off the manual gas valve to the appliance before shutting off electrical supply.
+Should the gas supply fail to shut off or if overheating occurs, shut off the gas valve to the furnace before shutting off the electrical supply.

 BEFORE LIGHTING the unit, smell all around the furnace area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.